jfversluis/maui-version/eng/scripts/README.md

 ### "No build found for PR"
 - PR may not have a completed build yet
-- Check PR on GitHub for build status
+- Check PR on GitHub for build status (look for "maui-pr" check)
+- Verify the build completed successfully on Azure DevOps
-- Some PRs may not trigger builds
+- Some PRs may not trigger builds (e.g., documentation-only changes)

 ### "No .NET MAUI project found"
 - Ensure you're in a directory with a `.csproj` file